mwolfram/CarND-Behavioral-Cloning-P3-mwolfram/writeup_report.md

 # CarND-Behavioral-Cloning-P3-mwolfram

 ## notes
-* as a starting point, I used the basic model.py from the video
 * I used the training data from udacity for the first model
-* changed to LeNet
 * augmented data by flipping
 * used all 3 cameras, steering offset 0.2
 * cropping image as described in course
-* normalizing images as described in course (lambda layer)
 * used NVIDIA network
 * added two 1x1 filters to choose color space
 * added training data: two reverse laps t1, two forward laps t2, driven with mouse (simulator settings same, 640x480, lowest quality)